-EI is a factor in dealing constructively and effectively with crises that are very stressful.
-Furthermore, EI is an important factor in solving interpersonal relationships and important for dimensions of subjective quality of life.
+El is a factor in dealing constructively and effectively with crises that are very stressful.
+Furthermore, El is an important factor in solving interpersonal relationships and important for dimensions of subjective quality of life.
 Using emotional skills allows managers to find another way to express disagreement.
-EI prevents emotional outbursts and helps to reach a common understanding.
+El prevents emotional outbursts and helps to reach a common understanding.
 EI prevents conflict from occurring.
-EI is a moderator and serves as the "secret sauce" of stewardship behaviors in the family business (Davis et al., 2010).
-EI promotes positive perceptions, which makes non-family employces be more satisfied with their jobs, attach more personal meaning to their roles, and feel more inclined to do what they can to help the family SME hotel achieve its goals.
-Furthermore, emotionally intelligent non- family employees are likely to be passionate, motivated, resilient, and committed.
-Self-control is a weak point of managers in Slovak companies which negatively affects stress management leading to conflict situations.
-EI predicted different kinds of intragroup conflict in family firms.
-EI negatively predicted tasks, relational, process, and status conflicts.
+El is a moderator and serves as the "secret sauce" of stewardship behaviors in the family business (Davis et al., 2010).
+El promotes positive perceptions, which makes non-family employees be more satisfied with their jobs, attach more personal meaning Self-control is a weak point of managers in Slovak companies which negatively affects stress management leading to conflict situations.
+El predicted different kinds of intragroup conflict in family firms.
+El negatively predicted tasks, relational, process, and status conflicts.
 Emotional intelligence is an important predictor of managerial work in family enterprises.
 The emotionality factor is found to be stronger for women than sociability and well-being.
 On the other hand, sociability and well-being are found to be stronger for men.
 Emotional intelligence can sustain relationships, especially when handling conflict between family farm members in the family firm Emotional intelligence moderate's relationship between perceptions of organizational support in family firms and organizational commitment Emotional intelligence of managers in family businesses in Slovakia Exploring the Impact of Emotional Intelligence on Family Farm Member Conflict Experiences Organizational support and pro- organizational behaviors in hotel family-SMEs: the role of emotional intelligence Administrative Sciences Sustainability Journal Journal of Human Resources in Hospitality & Tourism 6.
 Minárová et al., 2020 7.
 Paskewitz, 2021 8.
-Ramos et al., 2021 conflict.
-If ever conflict escalates, the vessel or messenger for other While family members behaved conflict, remain calm during the tensed situations.
-They become mediator and compromise with only occurs when parties focus family members.
-They play as conflict, employ collaboration, members focus on the issue of making, conflict is more likely their emotional intelligence by executives as part of decisiondifferently in a conflict within accommodating styles, or are understanding and accessing family members of the firms.
-EI prevents the escalation of are able to regulate emotions, and across generations, nonon resolving disagreements, the de-escalation of conflict Furthermore, when family mediated by family elders. family executives harness and include non-family use compromising and not to escalate.
+Ramos et al., 2021 in the family business conflict as an avoider, messengers, and yes-man.